Nykaa

 FSN E-Commerce Ventures Ltd, doing business as Nykaa, is an Indian retail company, headquartered in Mumbai.
-It sells beauty, wellness and fashion products through its website, mobile app and over 100 physical stores.
+It sells beauty, wellness and fashion products online and through physical stores.
+It also operates an eB2B distribution business called Superstore by Nykaa.

 In 2020, it became the first Indian unicorn startup headed by a woman.
 Nykaa was listed on the National Stock Exchange and Bombay Stock Exchange in November 2021 following its initial public offering.

 History

 Logo used in the initial years.

-In April 2012, Falguni Nayar, a former managing director at Kotak Mahindra Capital Company, founded Nykaa as an ecommerce portal curating a range of beauty and wellness products.
-The brand name Nykaa is derived from the Sanskrit word nayaka, meaning actress or "one in the spotlight".
-The website was first launched around Diwali 2012, and was available commercially in 2013.

-In 2015, the company expanded from online-only to an omnichannel model and began selling fashion products.

-In 2018, Nykaa launched Nykaa PRO.
-It is a membership program that provides users special access to professional beauty products and offers on the Nykaa app.
-In 2018, the company also launched an online beauty forum called Nykaa Network.

-In March 2020, Nykaa raised ₹100 crore from Steadview Capital at a valuation of USD1.2 billion, making it a unicorn startup.
-This was followed by another tranche of ₹67 crore funding by Steadview in May 2020.
+Nykaa was founded in April 2012 by Falguni Nayar, a former investment banker and Managing Director at Kotak Mahindra Capital.
+The company launched as an online beauty retailer in 2012 and began commercial operations in 2013.
+Its first offline store opened in the Delhi airport in 2014.

+In 2015, Nykaa launched its own brands with Nykaa Cosmetics.
+Its owned brands would later develop into its House of Nykaa business.

-In October 2020, the company launched Nykaa Man, India's first multi-brand ecommerce store for men's grooming.
-The company expanded into fashion by launching Nykaa Design Studio, which was renamed to Nykaa Fashion.
+In 2018, Nykaa expanded into fashion with the launch of Nykaa Fashion.

-In November 2020, global asset management firm Fidelity invested in the company through a secondary sale of shares from an existing equity investor.
+In 2020, it became the first Indian unicorn startup headed by a woman.
+In November 2020, global asset management firm Fidelity invested in the company through a secondary sale of shares from multiple equity sellers.

-In December 2020, Nykaa Fashion launched its first store in Delhi, making the fashion business omnichannel.

-IPO and Global Market Entries
+In 2020, the company announced the launch of Nykaa Man the same year, targeting men’s grooming and fashion.

-Nykaa opened its initial public offering (IPO) in late October 2021 with anchor allocations and was listed on the NSE and BSE on 10 November 2021.
-The IPO raised ₹5352 crore at a valuation of USD7.4 billion, and the stock debuted at a premium of over 79%.
+Nykaa opened its initial public offering (IPO) in late October 2021 and was listed on the NSE and BSE on 10 November 2021.
+The IPO raised ₹5352 crore at a valuation of USD7.4 billion.
 Following the listing, founder Falguni Nayar became India’s wealthiest self-made female billionaire.

+In 2022, Nykaa partnered with Apparel Group to sell beauty products in the UAE, Saudi Arabia, Qatar, Oman, Kuwait and Bahrain.
+In 2024, Nykaa and the Apparel Group entered a 55:45 joint venture to launch Nysaa in Gulf countries.